the-mrd/tacas-artifact/artifact/README.md

         └── UnsafeSend.lf
 ```

-At the root of the directory are the `.maude` files that implement the _LF_ interpreter.
+At the root of the directory are the `.maude` files that implement our LF interpreter.
 The `examples` subfolder contains the case studies used in the experiments.
 The
 `.maude` files within are hand-written translation of the verification done in
 _LF-verifier_, together with additional analysis in some cases.